gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 ![gitlab variables](img/gitlab-variables.png)

-Back in Jupyter, click the "Run SQL queries in Notebook" heading and the click the "run" button.
+Back in Jupyter, click the "Run SQL queries in Notebook" heading and the click *Run*.
 The results will be displayed in-line as follows:

 ![postgres query](img/postgres-query.png)

-You can try other operations such as running shell scripts or interacting with a kubernetes cluster.
+You can try other operations such as running shell scripts or interacting with a Kubernetes cluster.
 Visit the [Nurtch Documentation](http://docs.nurtch.com/) for more information.